IanTeda/the_road_to_react/notes/01_fundamentals.md

 - In native HTML submitting a form triggers a page refresh.
 However, in React this page refresh should be prevented, because the developer should take care about what happens next.
 - Always pass functions to these JSX event handlers, not the return value of the function.
 - Props passed down should be treated as immutable data structure and not changed within the function component it is passed to.
+- React state introduces a mutable data structure, i.e. stateful values
+- When a state gets mutated, the component with the state and all child components will re-render.